Richard Tee: Illness and death

 In 1993, Tee had begun extensive treatment for his prostate cancer following his diagnosis during his time with Paul Simon's Rhythm of the Saints tour.

 A special tribute event was set up for him and was to take place June 6, 1993 at Club Tatou in Beverly Hills.
 Those set to attend included Stevie Wonder, Herbie Hancock, and Chevy Chase.
 Proceeds from the event were to go to Humantics Foundation for Richard Tee.

 Tee died on July 21, 1993, in Calvary Hospital age 49, after suffering from prostate cancer.
 He is buried in the Artist's Cemetery in Woodstock, New York.
 Tee's grave is marked by the outline of a grand piano (as viewed from above) made from stainless steel, with a black granite plaque in a keyboard design on top.
 Tee's nickname of "Stuffy" is engraved on the memorial plaque, together with his name and dates.

 Equipment

 Tee used a diverse range of keyboards during his recording and touring career, notably the Hammond organ, piano, Hohner clavinet and synthesizers.
-His trademark sound, however, was his unique method of playing a Fender Rhodes electric piano and feeding the signal through an Electro-Harmonix Small Stone effect pedal phase shifter.
+His trademark sound, however, was achieved by playing a Fender Rhodes electric piano through an Electro-Harmonix Small Stone phase shifter effect pedal.